stephanyyyyy/fraud-detector/README.md

 Predictions will be printed to the terminal and saved to HDFS.
 Verify predictions in HDFS using:
 hdfs dfs -ls /user/spark/fraud_stream_predictions

-To view actual contents, inside of the Spark container, Run:
+To view actual contents, inside of the Spark container, run:
 /opt/spark/bin/spark-submit /app/view_saved_predictions.py